 I only write blogs about my country trips once I leave that country.
 But for Saudi Arabia where I am based now, I felt that it is high time to start introducing the Kingdom to my readers.
-My usual The Solo Drifter blog posts start with a vlog.
-My time cannot afford to make one this time (I couldn’t even write my blog for my other trips in Europe and the Middle East) but hoping to make them sooner.
+I will try to write bits and pieces for Saudi Arabia.
+This project is part of the bigger Middle East series of #TheSoloDrifter.

 Table of Contents